shazam/fork/README.md

 jenkinsUrl             | String         |  The base URL of your Jenkins Server jenkinsJobName         | String         |  The name of the job you want to be tracked jenkinsReportTitle     | String         |  Optional, used to link to Fork diagnostics.
-[The report title you use to archive Fork's report folder](#publish-forks-html-report)
+[The report title you use to archive Fork's report folder](#publish-forks-html-report) escapeUnderscores      | boolean        |  Optional, should have the same value as [HTML Publisher](https://plugins.jenkins.io/htmlpublisher) (default: true)

 An example of a configuration:
 ```gradle